-Attachments such as metal fittings that are used to connect PEX tubings are usually prone to corrosion similar to brass valves and braided stainless steel supply lines as stated before.
-And just like everything else for plumbing systems, visual inspection is advised to maintain a functional plumbing system.
+Attachments such as metal fittings on PEX tubings are usually prone to corrosion similar to brass valves and braided stainless steel supply lines.
+And just like everything else for plumbing systems, you need a visual inspection to maintain a functional plumbing system.

-Toilets have tanks that are made of ceramics that can easily break.
-It starts with a small and thin crack, but the longer that it is left unaddressed the crack stays thin but it gets longer as time goes by.
-This crack can cause a major water issue and bigger damages to your home.
+Toilets have tanks that are full of ceramics that can easily break.
+It starts with a small and thin crack, but the longer that you don’t fix it, the crack stays thin but it gets longer as time goes by.
+This crack can cause a major water issue and bigger damage to your home.
 Ceramic cracks are unnoticeable and spread slowly, if you notice any discoloration or staining on the outer part of the tank, this may be a sign that there’s a crack somewhere.

-Aside from the regular inspection for cracks, corrosion, and damages, checking the flush function of a tank should also always be checked as well as replaced from time to time.
+Aside from the regular inspection for cracks, corrosion, and damages, you should always check the flush function of a tank as well as you should replace it from time to time.

 If you do find any cracks, corrosions, or anything mentioned above in your plumbing system, immediately call a plumbing professional.
 Have the professional test your waters, too.
 Especially if your water supply is coming from a well.
 As mentioned throughout here, water chemistry can be a major factor as to why you are experiencing plumbing problems in your household.

 Understanding and learning your home’s systems and appliances will greatly help you maintain and keep your systems functional, minimizing your expenses for fixes and what comes after it.
 Take note also of the lifespan of your plumbing components as well as the best practices to maintain them.